HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/administration/monitoring_logging/index.md

 ## Purpose-specific logs

 People Service provides a logging sidecar container that can be used to collect purpose-specific logs.
-Refer to the [Logging sidecar container](./logging_sidecar_container.md) page for more information on how to enable and access the logs.
+Refer to [Using the logging sidecar container](./logging_sidecar_container.md) for more information on how to enable and access the logs.